bigr00/ChatGPT-Siri-integration/README.md

 4. [Do not give your key to anybody!](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety)
 5. [Download "Execute OpenAI API.shortcut"](https://github.com/bigr00/ChatGPT-Siri-integration/blob/main/Execute%20OpenAI%20API.shortcut)
 6. Copy key to "Execute OpenAI API" shortcut Text
 7. Run automation, allow permissions.
+[Short guide.](About .shortcut files)
 8. [Download more .shortcut files that uses "Execute OpenAI API.shortcut".](https://github.com/bigr00/ChatGPT-Siri-integration)

 You have free 18 dollars of usage with OpenAI.
 This will take a while to spend.